DataDog/integrations-core/datadog_checks_dev/README.md

   If no checks are specified, this will only test checks that were changed compared to the master branch.

+  You can also select specific comma-separated environments to test like so:

+  $ ddev test mysql:mysql57,maria10130

 Options:
+  -s, --style        Run only style checks
   -b, --bench        Run only benchmarks
   -c, --cov          Measure code coverage
   -m, --cov-missing  Show line numbers of statements that were not executed --pdb              Drop to PDB on first failure, then end test session -d, --debug        Set the log level to debug
-  -v, --verbose      Increase verbosity (can be used additively) --changed          Only test changed checks --cov-keep         Keep coverage reports
+  -v, --verbose      Increase verbosity (can be used additively) -l, --list         List available test environments --changed          Only test changed checks --cov-keep         Keep coverage reports
   -h, --help         Show this message and exit.